jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/Management-Backstage/Insert/Image-Safe-Standard.md

 d) Please download the software through the official channel, do not download it through the unofficial site, in case it is implanted in the back door.

-3. System configuration security
+3. System Configuration Security
 4.1 Basic requirements
 a) Rational configuration of system security updates (configuration of image source)

 b) It is forbidden to use weak password, please use random character as the default password of various programs.

-c) The system password must have a certain length and complexity. (at least 8 digits, including uppercase letters, lowercase letters, special symbols, numbers)
+c) The system password must have a certain length and complexity (at least 8 digits, including uppercase letters, lowercase letters, special symbols, numbers).

 d) Non-essential SUID privilege procedures are not allowed.